URA on Seed Funding Changes

 These enhancements will be available starting May 15th, 2026.

 Although using the Seed Funding (SF) application is not mandatory, it is strongly recommended due to the integration between SF and the SeRA system.
-Otherwise this information will need to be updated manually into the current & pending report for federal proposals (and non-federal as required) to be in compliance.
+Otherwise URA application/proposal information must be managed manually by investigators and supporting administrators for inclusion on investigator Current and Pending (Other) Support (CPOS) forms for federal proposals (and non-federal, as required) to be in compliance.
 Additionally, if your PI needs a PI exception, it would need to be requested via email rather than through SF.